zrythm/zrythm/doc/user/editing/timeline/arranger.rst

    Adjusting curviness

-The type of fade algorithm used can also be changed by right-clicking on the fade.
+The type of fade algorithm used can also be changed by right-clicking on the fade and selecting :menuselection:`Fade preset`.

 .. figure:: /_static/img/audio-region-fade-context-menu.png
    :align: center